-Hope’s Home proudly employs qualified and energetic staff whose passion for helping children with complex medical needs is just as strong as our own.
+Hope’s Home proudly employs qualified and energetic people who are passionate about helping children with complex medical needs and their families.

-Learn more about the folks behind Hope’s Home below.
+Learn more about the Hope’s Home provincial team below.

 Jacqueline is a compassionate, dedicated advocate and passionate leader.
 With a background in pediatric nursing, Jacqueline is a Registered Nurse and the Founder and CEO of Hope’s Home.
 Under the authority and guidance of the Board of Directors, Jacqueline works closely with her Executive Team and is responsible for implementing the organization’s strategic plan and achieving the mission, goals and objectives of Hope’s Home.